 We offer transition pay, principally in the form of upfront loans, to financial advisors and certain key revenue producers as part of our company's overall growth strategy.
-These loans are generally forgiven by a charge to compensation and benefits over a five- to ten-year period if the individual satisfies certain conditions, usually based on continued employment and certain performance standards.
+These loans are generally forgiven over a five- to tenyear period if the individual satisfies certain conditions, usually based on continued employment and certain performance standards.
 We monitor and compare individual financial advisor production to each loan issued to ensure future recoverability.
 If the individual leaves before the term of the loan expires or fails to meet certain performance standards, the individual is required to repay the balance.
 In determining the allowance for doubtful receivables from former employees, management considers the facts and circumstances surrounding each receivable, including the amount of the unforgiven balance, the reasons for the terminated employment relationship, and the former employees' overall financial positions.